|Living Theology - Birmingham 2019|

 B1: Towards a New World

 As we human beings get more and more control over God’s continuing creation, we seem to be able to make more and more of a mess of it.
 In this course we will look at the various increasing problems we face around the world, and how they are seen in Pope Francis’ Encyclical Laudato Si’.
 What’s causing all these problems?
 And what can we actually do about them?
-How can we move towards a better world, and intimately into the Kingdom of God?
+How can we move towards a better world, and ultimately into the Kingdom of God?
 Although there is an air of gloom over what we are doing to the world, this course is upbeat and hopeful!

 Michael Smith SJ is a Jesuit priest who has spent most of his life in education.
 He now specialises in adult education, and lectures in several places on theological topics.
 Beginning with a degree in physics, he has a special interest in the links between science and faith, and tries to maintain this view of reality in all his work.